muokicaleb/tuk_devops/README.md

   curl -X POST http://localhost/divide -H "Content-Type: application/json" -d '{"a": 20, "b": 4}'
   ```

-## Architecture

-This section should describe the architecture of your microservices project, including how each microservice is isolated yet communicates through the NGINX reverse proxy.

 ## Contributing

 Contributions to this project are welcome.
 Please follow the standard fork and pull request workflow.
 Ensure you write or update tests as necessary for any code changes.